Cu7ious/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 0-memset        // fills memory with a constant byte 1-memcpy.c      // copies memory area
-2-strchr.c      // locates a character in a string 3-strspn.c		// gets the length of a prefix substring
+2-strchr.c      // locates a character in a string 3-strspn.c	// gets the length of a prefix substring 4-strpbrk.c	// searches a string for any of a set of bytes
 ```